eduloor17/COMP2156_Group35_Assignment/README.md

   1. Highlight the key aspects of George Brown College, including its location and services.
   2. Explain the goals and outcomes of the COMP2156-DevOps course for students.
   3. Discuss how DevOps improves processes and collaboration in software development.

+  ### StudendID: 101495163 - Rodrigo Lima
+I have incorporated three text files:
+  1. Describe George Brown College, its mission, and student resources.
+  2. Highlight the structure and goals of the COMP2156-DevOps course.
+  3. Discuss the role of DevOps in enhancing software development processes

 ### StudendID: 101497594 - Gabriel Mello de Freitas
 I have developed three .txt files as part of my assignment: